caddyserver/website/src/docs/markdown/v2-upgrade.md

 Caddy 2's default protocol is [_always_ HTTPS if a hostname or IP is known](/docs/automatic-https#overview).
 This is different from Caddy 1, where only public-looking domains used HTTPS by default.
 Now, _every_ site uses HTTPS (unless you disable it by explicitly specifying port `:80` or `http://`).

 IP addresses and localhost domains will be issued certificates from a [locally-trusted, embedded CA](/docs/automatic-https#local-https).
-All other domains will use Let's Encrypt.
+All other domains will use ZeroSSL or Let's Encrypt.
 (This is all configurable.)

 The storage structure of certificates and ACME resources has changed.
 Caddy 2 will probably obtain new certificates for your sites; but if you have a lot of certificates you can migrate them manually if it does not do it for you.
 See issues [#2955](https://github.com/caddyserver/caddy/issues/2955) and [#3124](https://github.com/caddyserver/caddy/issues/3124) for details.